 Summary

-The Nissan Leaf is a medium-sized five-door hatchback, and the most popular electric car in the world.
+The Nissan Leaf is a medium-sized five-door hatchback, and one of the pioneers of electric driving.
 The current model is the second-generation Leaf and is built here in the UK at Nissan’s Sunderland plant.

 The Nissan Leaf has received particular praise for its smooth, quiet operation and generous equipment levels.
 However, it has been criticised for not matching other electric cars, like the Hyundai Kona Electric and Kia e-Niro, when it comes to overall range.
 The higher-spec models are also considered expensive compared to the entry-level models.

-A mildly facelifted Leaf will arriving in the UK in Spring 2022.
-This will consist of some minor styling tweaks, along with some new colours and alloy wheel designs.
+A mildly facelifted Leaf arrived in the UK in Spring 2022.
+This consists of some minor styling tweaks, along with some new colours and alloy wheel designs.

 Leaf highlights